Predicting Opioid Use Disorder from Longitudinal Healthcare Data using Multi-stream Transformer: Experimental Results

 \section{Experimental Results}

 All the deep learning models in this work were deployed on the TensorFlow platform~\cite{RN21} and were trained using eight GeForce GTX 1080 GPUs.
-Original transformer model, LSTM models, Random Forest (RF)~\cite{RN15} and Support Vector Machine (SVM)\cite{RN14} were compared with MUPOD as baselines.
+The original transformer model, LSTM models, Linear Regression (LR), Random Forest (RF)~\cite{RN15} and Support Vector Machine (SVM)\cite{RN14} were compared with MUPOD as baselines.
 We used 314,504 samples for training, 38,776 samples for validation and 39,212 for testing the models.
 All results reported in this paper are on the test set.
 We optimized all models using a random search policy across hyper-parameters of each model.
 A grid of hyper-parameters values was set up and 10 random combinations of the hyper-parameters were selected to train the models.

+The optimized SVM model uses a RBF kernel function and the optimum value for the parameter $C$ is 0.0039 in this model.
+The optimized linear regression model uses the L2 norm with $C=0.0625$ in penalization and the sag algorithm as it\textquotesingle s solver method.
+The optimum number of trees in the random forest model is 1600 and the optimum value for maximum number of levels in a tree is 40.
 For the LSTMs, their learning rates were randomly set to $10^n$ where $ n \in \{-2, -3, -4\} $.
 The batch size was randomly selected from $\{64, 256, 512\}$ and the number of iterations was randomly selected from $n \times 10^3$ where $n \in \{10, 50, 100, 200\}$.
-The regularization parameter for LSTM models were randomly selected from $10^{n}$ where $n \in \{-4, -5, -6\}$.
-The number of hidden neurons for the LSTMs in representation layer was fixed to 10; because the outputs of these LSTM models was the inputs to MUPOD and the inputs to our model has to have a fixed dimension (the dimension of our model in this paper is 20: 10 for medications and 10 for diagnoses stream).
-However, the number of hidden neurons for other LSTM model used as a baseline (refer to Table~\ref{tab:oud_prediction_dataset_S2}) was randomly selected from $2^n$ where $n \in \{3, 4, 5, 6, 7, 8\}$.
+The regularization parameter for LSTM models was randomly selected from $10^{n}$ where $n \in \{-4, -5, -6\}$.
+The number of hidden neurons for the LSTMs in the representation layer was fixed to 10; because the outputs of these LSTM models were the inputs to MUPOD and the inputs to our model have to be of a fixed dimension (the dimension of our model in this paper is 20: 10 for medications and 10 for diagnoses stream).
+However, the number of hidden neurons for the other LSTM model used as a baseline (refer to Table~\ref{tab:oud_prediction_dataset_S2}) was randomly selected from $2^n$ where $n \in \{3, 4, 5, 6, 7, 8\}$.